kawaii Barbie toys

 Therefore, these subgenres of kawaii culture demonstrate the diversity and creativity of Japanese pop culture and its global appeal.

-Why is Kawaii not only popular in Japan but all around the world?
+Why is Kawaii style not only popular in Japan but all around the world?

 Later, as the ACG(anime music), movie industry, cartoon industry, and video game industry developed quickly and Japan become one of the top tiers in those industries, Kawaii elements were culturally exported to the rest of the world along with the works, productions and products.